Robust Comparison in Population Protocols: The Robust Comparison Algorithm

 \subsection{Algorithm Extensions and Discussion}

 \paragraph{Trade-off between initial and total counts.} From the point of view of the gap between baseline states, the guarantees in Theorem \ref{th:mainresult-brief} are governed by a trade-off which is similar in nature to Chernoff bounds.
 We stated the result for the lowest possible values of the initial counts $|X_0|$ and $|Y_0|$ (up to constants).
 Our result leads to ``constant'' boosting of the gap, which is the best possible in this general case.
 However, we can strengthen the result to allow for lower base separation.
-For instance, if we allow the baseline states to have slightly higher counts $|X_0|,|Y_0| = \Omega(\log^2 n)$, then it is enough to set $C_2,C_3 = 1+o(1)$ where $C_2>C_3$.
+For instance, if we allow the baseline states to have slightly higher counts $|X_0|,|Y_0| = \Omega(\log^2 n)$, then it is enough to set $C_2,C_3 = 1+o(1)$ where $C_2>C_3$ with $o(1)$ as small as $O(1/\sqrt{\log n})$.

 It is reasonable to ask whether the count separation between the baseline states may be \emph{constant additive} instead of multiplicative.
 Our analysis can be applied to the case where the gap is additive by simply taking the parameter $C_2$ to be a function of $|Y_0|$.
 However, as noted when discussing the relationship to exact majority algorithms, the analysis will break down in the case when the gap is an additive constant \emph{and} the counts $|X_0|$ and $|Y_0|$ are logarithmic.
 This is simply because random fluctuations in the counts at intermediate levels can negate the relative advantage of the more populous baseline state, leading to fluctuations in the output decision.
-We conjecture that, in this case, comparison is impossible to solve in sublinear time.

 \paragraph{Boosting Precision.} The algorithm described in the previous subsection ensures constant separation--roughly, we can guarantee with a proper choice of parameters that, say, at least $2n/3$ of all molecules have the correct output, and at most $n/3$ have the wrong output.
 Now we describe a way of amplifying this correctness guarantee.
 We describe it with respect to our algorithm, but the transformation is generic and would apply to any comparison algorithm.